 For example, Louisiana natives might say something like, “Let’s all go down to the bayou and play some bingo!”

-The term can also be used to describe any activity that Louisiana natives find particularly thrilling or exciting.
+The term can also describe any activity that Louisiana natives find particularly thrilling or exciting.

 20. Pass A Good Time: